emm-aah/honest_hours/README.md

 ## User Stories

 The main user of the program would be employees for the company and they would want to:
--Enter data easily
+- Enter data easily
--Gain insight into their holiday days left
+- Gain insight into their holiday days left
--Gain insight into how much they have earned in overtime -Allow them control over how they distribute their overtime -Allow conversion of overtime to holidays or real money
+- Gain insight into how much they have earned in overtime
+- Allow them control over how they distribute their overtime
+- Allow conversion of overtime to holidays or real money

 for the employer:
--data updated regularly for each staff member
+- Data updated regularly for each staff member
--access to their spreadsheet for spotchecks -validation on holidays taken
+- Access to their spreadsheet for spotchecks
+- Validation on holidays taken
--The year befores information can be carried over to a new sheet
+- The year befores information can be carried over to a new sheet

+## Flowchart

 ## Existing Features